ufal/olimpic-icdar24/docs/linearized-musicxml.md

 There are no nested tuplets in the corpus, so we ignore these.

-Double-note tremolos come with `<time-modification>`, but that is a hack for their notation, because the modification is always `2in1`.
-For this reason we omit the `[time-modification]` token for them.
+Double-note tremolos come with `<time-modification>` as well, because these are two notes, that together have the duration of one of only one of these notes. (e.g. two tremolo-beamed half notes in the duration of a single half note).
+For this reason, MusicXML adds a `2in1` time modification to these double tremolos.
+LMX keeps this information as well.

 Tremolos are marked like other ornaments with tokens:

 ```
 tremolo:single